 Accuracy for Math image conversion access

 For further accuracy, Dr. Robinson recommends using alternative text (alt text) for the graphic line.
 This helps students and sighted individuals, such as teachers or parents, understand the content.
 She explains that leaving the graphic in the document with added alt text is beneficial.
+A user can add the braille Math editor into use in WORD also for more options or even using EXCEL.

 Moving to more complex math for math image conversion access, she instructs on using the Desmos graphing calculator.
 Students can use “Alt + Print Screen” to capture and paste graphs into the Word document.
 Describing shaded areas or specific graph features is crucial for clarity.
 Finally, Dr. Robinson shows how Math Kicker efficiently converts math into text, creating clean, accessible documents.
 This method, combining math image conversion access and alt text descriptions, significantly speeds up the transcription process while ensuring students receive accurate, accessible math content.
 Dr. Robinson concludes by encouraging transcribers to reach out with any further questions.
+At times, you need to adjust Margins, etc.